dyvertigo/R6Check/README.md

 ## Output

 - One HTML file on your Desktop: `SystemCheckReport.html`.
-- The report header avoids including your Windows username/computer name.
 - No separate text logs are produced by default.

 ## FAQ